OctopusDeploy/docs/docs/support/debug-problems-with-octopus-variables.md

 ![](images/3278466.png)

-## Check the Variable Value in the All Variables Tab {#DebugproblemswithOctopusvariables-CheckthevariablevalueintheAllVariablestab}
+## Check the variable value in the all variables tab {#DebugproblemswithOctopusvariables-CheckthevariablevalueintheAllVariablestab}

 1. Open the **{{Project,Variables,All Variables}}** tab.
 2. Investigate the variables from all possible sources for the project including the project itself, [library variable sets](/docs/projects/variables/library-variable-sets.md), and [tenants](/docs/deployment-patterns/multi-tenant-deployments/index.md).